 [Regulation 24 inserted in Gazette 26 Oct 1990 p.
 5362.]

-Part VI — Midland Saleyard
+Part VI — Muchea Livestock Centre

 [Heading inserted in Gazette 2 Feb 1996 p.
-390.]
+390; amended in Gazette 30 Apr 2010 p.
+1600-1.]

 25. Stock agents

-(1) A person shall not sell any stock at Midland Saleyard without the prior written approval of the Authority.
+(1) A person shall not sell any stock at the Muchea Livestock Centre without the prior written approval of the Authority.

 (2) On application being made to it in writing the Authority may grant to the applicant approval to act as a stock agent subject to such conditions and restrictions as the Authority sees fit to impose.